grahamalderson/f5-agility-labs-adfsproxy/docs/module2/module-adfs-load-balancing.rst

 |image0|

-1. You should see that the HOSTS file now points ADFS at the load balancing virtual server (which is not yet created)
+2. You should see that the HOSTS file now points ADFS at the load balancing virtual server (which is not yet created)

 |image1|

-1. Close any open Chrome windows
+3. Close any open Chrome incognito windows

-2. Open a new Chrome window and test the App shortcut again.
+4. Open a new Chrome window if not already open.

+5. Right click the App shortcut and open a new incognito window

    a.
 It should fail because you cannot access ADFS through the BIG-IP
       until you deploy the configuration.